Ifethecoder/gotogether/README.md

 # Features

-# Outing Plans Display:
+Outing Plans Display:

 Submitted outing plans are dynamically displayed on the web page, allowing students to see who is going to a particular destination and when.

-# Connect with Other Students:
+Connect with Other Students:

 Students can use the website to find others going to the same destination.
 The platform facilitates communication by providing contact information.

-# User Authentication:
+User Authentication:

 To ensure the security and authenticity of the data, users must be logged in to access the form submission feature and view travel information.

-# How It Works:
+# How It Works

-# User Submission:
+User Submission:

 Students fill out a form with details about their current location, intended destination, and departure time.

-# Data Storage:
+Data Storage:

 The submitted information is securely stored in a database for future reference.

-# Server-Side Rendering:
+Server-Side Rendering:

 The server dynamically renders the content on the home page, providing an up-to-date display of outing plans.

-# Connecting Students:
+Connecting Students:

 Users can browse the website to find fellow students going to the same destination and connect with them for a shared journey.

 # Usage

-# Log In:
+Log In:

 Users must log in to the platform to fill out form or browse information.

-# Fill Out the Form:
+Fill Out the Form:

 Once logged in, students can submit their outing plans by filling out the provided form.

-# Browse Travel Information:
+Browse Travel Information:

 Users can explore the home page to view outing plans submitted by other students.

-# Connect with Other Students:
+Connect with Other Students:

 Find someone heading to the same destination and plan your journey together.